PradCoder/ExplorationsOnTheRubiksCube/4GR3Project.md

  - 12 edge cubies
  - 6 Center cubies
  - $9 \times 6 = 54$ Facets (small faces)
- (Get a picture of the three type of faces)
+ (Insert a picture of the three type of cubies -- ?)
 Note that regardless of motion the 6 center cubes stay fixed.
 We start counting the the possible configurations of the cubes.